Staking7pc/axelarstats/README.md

-This is a project to showcase the list of validators in axelar and their corresponding APY
+This is a dashboard to show case the status of the RPC endpoints
+# celestia
-# axelarstats
+# celestia-tools